Conference 2015 ~ November 11-15, 2015 ~ Chicago

 In order to be considered for a panel, a student must submit the following:

-- On-line Student Interdisciplinary Research Panel proposal, which will include a 50-word description of the project and a 150-200 word abstract by March 4, 2013.
+- On-line Student Interdisciplinary Research Panel proposal, which will include a 500-character description of the project and a 1500 character abstract by February 26, 2015.

 The approval of the Honors Director/Dean is required to verify that:

-- the student’s institution is a 2013 member of NCHC;
+- the student's institution is a current member of NCHC;

 - the student is in good standing in the local honors program;